SUNW4VE/ChromaFire/README.md

 Known issues:
 ------------------------------------------------------------------
-- Weapon effects that alter the chromatic nature of your screen (blindness, love, etc.) throw off the detection and causes ChromaFire to send a false trigger
+- Weapon effects that alter the chromatic nature of your screen (blindness, love, etc.) throw off the detection and cause ChromaFire to send a false trigger
 - Teammates and pets cause ChromaFire to send a false trigger, due to the crosshair turning blue when placed over them